- How do you get the data?

 How are the covers arranged in the cover montage?

 Covers are ordered using an image-processing and clustering algorithm to put the most ‘similar’ covers together.
-This is always a bit of a judgement call, but it seems to work pretty well, inasmuch as styles of covers tend to go together, and you’ll see a number of situations where books in a series with very obviously the same style of cover, but different tones, are put next to each other.
+This is always a bit of a judgement call, but it seems to work pretty well, inasmuch as styles of covers tend to go together, and you’ll see a number of situations where books in a series with very obviously the same style of cover, but different tones, are put next to each other. (technical note: it’s the ‘wavelet hash’ method in the imagehash library performed on images with zero saturation, but there are plenty of other approaches; it turns out this is actually quite a complex problem).

 I tried sorting by ‘major color’ as well, which in some cases was useful, but talking to people suggested pretty strongly that they grouped covers by ‘style’ when they were doing their own research; e.g. they had ‘single man, facing front’, and ‘man and woman, facing each other’, ‘floating faces with text in middle’, and so on.
 So that’s what I’ve tried to recreate programmatically.